haidaraM/ansible-playbook-grapher/Readme.md

 Inspired by [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher).

 ## Prerequisites
- * **Ansible** >= 2.4: The script has not been tested with an earlier version of Ansible.
-If you still use an older version of Ansible, create an virtual environment and install ansible-playbook-grapher. **The installation process will install a version of Ansible >= 2.4**
+ * **Ansible** >= 2.7: The script has not been tested with an earlier version of Ansible, some features may not work.
+If you still use an older version of Ansible, create an virtual environment and install ansible-playbook-grapher. **`pip install` will install a version of Ansible >= 2.7**

  * **graphviz**: The tool used to generate the graph in SVG.
  ```